hrdebraj/windows-11-amsi-bypass/README.md

-# windows-11-amsi-bypass
+# Windows-11-AMSI-Bypass
-Bypass Windows 11 AMSI
+This Script will Bypass Windows 11 AMSI
+Run This Along with Invisishell for Non-Admin User